A PDF version of the guidelines below is available to download here (400kb).

 If we agree to use your material, useage will be confirmed in writing.

-Unless specified otherwise we will require first rights for the use of your material in all present and future forms of Travel Africa – magazine, website, app, CD ROM etc – worldwide.
+Unless specified otherwise we will require first rights for the use of your material in all present and future forms of Travel Africa – magazine, website, monthly e-mag, app, CD ROM etc – worldwide.

 We also ask that work commissioned by Travel Africa is not offered to any competing publication, in any medium, within six months of your acceptance of our assignment.
 If your material is to be published elsewhere please advise us so that we can plan accordingly.

 You will remain the copyright owner of any original material submitted.